Solar power in Australia: Victoria

 The 100 MW PV Mildura Solar Concentrator Power Station, formerly expected to be completed in 2017, is now cancelled.
 It was expected to be the biggest and most efficient solar photovoltaic power station in the world.
 The power station was expected to concentrate the sun by 500 times onto the solar cells for ultra high power output.
 The Victorian power station would have generated electricity directly from the sun to meet the annual needs of over 45,000 homes with on-going zero greenhouse gas emissions.

 The Gannawarra Solar Farm is a 60.0 MW DC single-axis tracking project located west of Kerang in north-west Victoria.
 It is the first large-scale solar farm to be constructed in Victoria.

 Bannerton Solar Park, is an 88 MWAC DC single-axis tracking project located in Bannerton, southeast of Robinvale in the Sunraysia district of Victoria.
 It generates up to 88MW of electricity to the National Electricity Market (NEM).
 It is funded by the Clean Energy Finance Corporation and Hanwha Energy Australia, parent company of Nectr.

 Western Australia

 Western Australia's first major large scale solar farm, the Greenough River Solar Farm, is at Walkaway, 70 km SE of Geraldton.
 It was opened in October 2012.
 The 10 MW field has 150,000 solar panels.
 The 20 MW Emu Downs Solar Farm became the largest solar farm in WA when opened in March 2018.
 Emu Downs Solar Farm is co-located with the Emu Downs Wind Farm.
+The 128 MW Cunderdin solar farm has a 220 MWh / 55 MW battery, wich often delivers power after sunset.

 The largest rooftop solar PV array in Western Australia was completed in 2021 by Solgen and AGF Electrical at Ellenbrook city shopping centre, with a total generating capacity of 2.8 MW.

-The proposed Asian Renewable Energy Hub, combining solar and wind power, will generate up to 26 gigawatts of power to produce green hydrogen.
+The proposed Asian Renewable Energy Hub, combining solar and wind power, may generate up to 26 gigawatts of power to produce green hydrogen.